Login

 3. Enter 5.0 for Initial Interest Rate.

-• Note: Because the number of periods is 1, you cannot set a frequency.
+• Note: Because the number of periods is 1, you cannot select a frequency.

 1. Click the second row of the cash‑flow input area.
 Select “Payment” for “Series”.

-• This sets the regular payment to $600.00 per month until the loan is paid in full.
+• This sets the regular payment to $600.00 per month until the loan balance reaches zero.

 3. Press Tab to move to “# Periods”.
 Type U to set it to “Unknown”.
 See Fig. 1.